 The starch granule is a biopolymer of two major polysaccharides, namely amylose and amylopectin.
-These molecules consist of chains of chains of α-(1-4)-linked D-glucose residues, which are interlinked with α-(1-6)-glycosidic linkages, thus creating branches in the polymers (Bertoft, 2017).
-Amylose is considered to be a linear polymers of composed of glucopyranose units and have long chains, while amylopectin is a branched polymer with highest molecular weight and have comparatively short chains (Singh et al., 2003).
-The amylopectin chains form double-helices which crystalizes into semicrystalline nature (Bertoft, 2017) with varying levels of crystallinity of starch granules (Singh et al., 2003).
+These molecules consist of chains of α-(1-4)-linked D-glucose residues, which are interlinked with α-(1-6)-glycosidic linkages, thus creating branches in the polymers (Bertoft, 2017).
+Amylose is the longer chains linear polymer composed of glucopyranose units s, while amylopectin is the short chains branched polymer with significantly higher molecular weight s (Singh et al., 2003).
+The amylopectin chains form double-helices responsible for the crystallinity in starch (Bertoft, 2017).
+The semi-crystallinity in starch is due to the radially arranged linear and branched macromolecules (Singh et al., 2003).

 The amylose content is the basis of classifying cassava starches into waxy, normal/regular and high-amylose types when amylose content is 0-15%, 20-35%, and higher than 40% of the total starch, respectively (Tester et al., 2004).
 Waxy cassava starch with zero amylose content was reported (Morante et al., 2016b) by weight.
 Most of the reported common cassava starches fell in the range of normal/regular starches (Table 2).
 High amylose starches were reported in maize varieties (Zhao et al., 2015; Liu et al., 2017), which implies that these corn varieties contained high content of amylopectin by weight, while wheat and potato were reported to be regular starches (Table 2).

 The discrepancy in amylose content from different plants and within plant varieties could be attributed to varied starch isolation procedures used to determine amylose content (Zhu, 2015).
 Previous research works have reported some of the common assay procedures for amylose content in starches, namely iodine-binding (Hernández‐Fernández et al., 2016) and enzymatic method using Megazyme amylose-amylopectin assay kit (Nuwamanya et al., 2010b; Mtunguja et al., 2016b; Justamante Händel Schmitz et al., 2017).
 The minor non-starch compounds in the starch granule include protein, lipid, fibre and phosphorus, and are present in small percent by weight (Table 2) but can interfere in starch assay procedure.
-Lipids binds amylose molecules to form amylose-lipid complex that compete with iodine to form complex (Singh et al., 2003) which may lead to underestimation of amylose content.
-Boonpo and Kungwankunakorn (2017) reported that defatted cassava starch exhibited higher absorbance of amylose iodine complex.
-The low non-starch and ash contents could potentially indicate high purity of extracted starches.
+Lipids compete with iodine to bind amylose molecule to form complex (Singh et al., 2003).
+The complexes (amylose-lipid complex or amylose-iodine complex) may hinder actual estimation of amylose content.
+Boonpo and Kungwankunakorn (2017) reported that defatted cassava starch exhibited higher absorbance of amylose-iodine complex.
+Therefore, low non-starch and ash contents could potentially indicate high purity of extracted starches.

-Amylose content can be a suggested as basis for selecting flours/starches from different botanical sources for blending application.
+Amylose content can be suggested as basis for selecting flours/starches from different botanical sources for blending application.
 Starches with similar amylose contents can exhibit similar functionalities.
 However, variations in the structural properties; starch granule size and crystallinity, degree of polymerization, chain length of amylopectin structures (Table 3) would likely induce differences in starch functionalities.

 Granular shape and size.

-Techniques for studying granular size and shape include scanning electron microscopy and light microscopy, and the granular surface features such as surface pores were investigated using atomic force microscopy (Zhu, 2015).
+Techniques for studying granular size and shape include scanning electron microscopy and light microscopy, while the granular surface features such as surface pores are investigated using atomic force microscopy (Zhu, 2015).
 Common starches from different plants exhibited distinct morphologies ranging from round, oval, truncated, lenticular or polygonal (Table 3).
-Rice starches were reported exhibit small granule sizes of sub-microns, while large granules sizes were found in potato starches.
+Oval, truncated shape was reported for cassava starch.
+Rice starches were reported to exhibit small granule sizes of sub-microns, while large granules sizes were found in potato starches.
 The variations in wheat starch granule sizes were ascribed to differences in genotype (Singh et al., 2010).

 Crystallinity of cassava starches.